Engineering — Note 01

 Ship & harden

-Staged rollout, monitoring in place, a real on-call rotation for the first few weeks.
+Staged rollout, monitoring in place, real coverage for the first few weeks.
 It's not done until it's been quiet in production.

 After launch